 Using technology to support remote invigilation of assessment

 We have updated our general guidance for centres who are using, or considering using, technology to support remote invigilation of assessment.
 Remote invigilation is where candidates undertake an assessment in a separate location from the invigilator, and where standard invigilation procedures therefore cannot be applied.
 This is accompanied by a Q&A document to provide answers to common questions.
-We have also published additional guidance on using technology to support remote assessment approaches in National Qualifications.

 The guidance is not prescriptive.
 It intended to support centres in making their own informed judgements about how they could use technology to meet their needs, and it explores the different aspects of remote invigilation that centres need to consider.